SAP/ui5-migration/README.md

 ## Usage
 ### CLI

-To verify that the installation worked run:
+To verify that the installation worked, run:
 ```cli
 ui5-migration --help
 ```